 Why get behind the wheel if you don’t have to?
 By having someone else do the driving, you can relax both coming and going to the restaurant.

 Most servers are willing to help.
 But they can’t help if you don't speak up.
 If you have a question about the menu or want to make a food substitution, ask politely.

 Fried foods and creamy gravies may taste delicious, but try to stick with healthy choices.
 Go for broiled or grilled chicken or fish, or lean cuts of meat and fresh vegetables instead of filling up on heavy foods.

 If you decide to drink alcohol, it’s important not to overdo it.
 One glass of beer or wine may be enough.
 As for dessert, it may help to take a bite or two and then pass it on.
 Better yet, try ordering the fruit cup.
 You may feel better after making such healthy decisions.

 Don't let mobility issues stop you from enjoying a night out on the town.
-AXS Map is a mobile app that allows people with mobility issues to find, rate, and share accessible spots.
+AXS Map is a website that allows people with mobility issues to find, rate, and share accessible spots.